 The 71,000-acre Agua Fria National Monument encompasses two mesas and the canyon of the Agua Fria River.
 Elevations range from 2,150 feet above sea level along the Agua Fria Canyon to about 4,600 feet in the northern hills.
 In addition to the rich record of human history, the monument contains outstanding biological resources.
 The area is home to coyotes, bobcats, antelope, mule deer, javelina, a variety of small mammals and songbirds.
 Eagles and other raptors may also be seen.
 Native fish exist in the Agua Fria River and its tributaries.
 Get the free guide to the geology, archaeology, and history of Badger Springs Trail in Agua Fria National Monument.

-In 1776, as Americans fought for their independence in the East, Anza led almost 300 people over 1200 miles to settle Alta California.
+In 1776, as Americans fought for their independence in the East, Anza led almost 300 people over 1200 miles to settle Alta, California.
 It was the first overland route established to connect New Spain with San Francisco.
-Walk in their footsteps from Nogales, Arizona to San Francisco, California.
+Visit some of the historic and cultural sites along the 1,200-mile Juan Bautista de Anza National Historic Trail.

 Oracle State Park Center for Environmental EducationOracle